hapijs/hapi/docs/Reference.md

 ### `request` properties

-Each requst object have the following properties:
+Each request object have the following properties:
 - `app` - application-specific state.
 Provides a safe place to store application data without potential conflicts with **hapi**.
   Should not be used by plugins which should use `plugins[name]`.
 - `auth` - authentication information: